The combinatorial formula for open gravitational descendents: Trivalent and critical nodal graphs

 \subsubsection{Critical nodal ribbon graphs}

-In this subsection we describe critical nodal graphs.
-They will parameterize strata which will contribute in the combinatorial formula.
-For completeness we first describe slightly more general graphs. \begin{definition} A \emph{graded nodal ribbon graph} is a graded ribbon graph $(G,z),$ together with a subset $\N(G)$ of legal points in $B(\Norm(G))\setminus B(G).$ We call $\N(G)$ the set of \emph{legal nodes} of the nodal graph and $s_1\N(G)$ the illegal nodes, where $s_1$ was defined in Notation \ref{nn:extended_s_1}.
-The vertices and edges of the nodal graph are the vertices and edges of $\Norm(G,z)$ after forgetting the illegal markings $s_1\N(G).$ A metric is a metric on these edges.
-If $e$ is an edge in the nodal graph, $\partial_e(G,z,\N)$ is the nodal graph with underlying graph $\partial_e(G,z)$ and legal nodes are those legal nodes in $\partial_e(G,z)$ which remain special points in $\Norm(\partial_e(G,z))$ after the contraction, where we use the natural correspondence between special points in $\Norm(G,z)$ and in $\Norm(\partial_e(G,z)).$
+In this subsection we describe effective and critical nodal graphs.
+They will parameterize strata which will participate in the analysis of the intersection numbers and that will contribute to the combinatorial formula.
+For completeness we first describe slightly more general graphs. \begin{definition} A \emph{nodal spin ribbon graph with a lifting (graded nodal ribbon graph)}, or a \emph{nodal graph} for shortness, is a spin ribbon graph with a lifting (graded ribbon graph) $(G,z),$ together with a subset $\N$ of legal points in $B(\Norm(G))\setminus B(G).$ We call $\N$ the set of \emph{legal nodes} of the nodal graph and $s_1\N$ the illegal nodes, where $s_1$ was defined in Notation \ref{nn:extended_s_1}.
+The vertices and edges of the nodal graph are the vertices and edges of $\Norm(G,z)$ after forgetting the illegal nodes $s_1\N.$ A metric is a metric on these edges.
+If $e$ is an edge in the nodal graph $(G,z,\N)$, contracting the edge $e$ yields the nodal graph $\partial_e(G,z,\N),$ whose underlying graph is $\partial_e(G,z),$ and its legal nodes are those legal nodes in $\partial_e(G,z)$ which remain special points in $\Norm(\partial_e(G,z))$ after the contraction, where we use the natural correspondence between special points in $\Norm(G,z)$ and in $\Norm(\partial_e(G,z)).$

-The \emph{components} of the nodal graph are the connected components created after removing $s_1\N(G).$ More precisely, define an equivalence relation $\sim_N$ on the components of $\Norm(G,z)$ as follows.
-Components $C_1,C_2\in H_0(\Norm(G,z))$ are neighbours if one of them contains a legal point $u\notin \N(G)$ such that $s_1u$ belong to the other component.
-We write $C_1\sim_N C_2,$ for $C_1,C_2\in H_0(\Norm(G,z)),$ if they can be connected in a path of neighboring components.
+The \emph{components} of the nodal graph are the connected components created after removing $s_1\N.$ More precisely, define an equivalence relation $\sim_N$ on the components of $\Norm(G,z)$ as follows.
+Components $C_1,C_2\in \pi_0(\Norm(G,z))$ are neighbours if one of them contains a legal point $u\notin \N$ such that $s_1u$ belong to the other component.
+We write $C_1\sim_N C_2,$ for $C_1,C_2\in \pi_0(\Norm(G,z)),$ if they can be connected in a path of neighboring components.
 The components of the nodal graph are defined to be the $\Norm-$image of $\sim_N-$equivalence classes. \end{definition}